-At Marina Del Rey Hospital, our specialists offer the most innovative methods to diagnose and treat anal fistulae.
+At Cedars-Sinai Marina del Rey Hospital, our specialists offer the most innovative methods to diagnose and treat anal fistulae.
 Upon diagnosis, our physicians choose the best treatment options available to relieve symptoms and treat the underlying condition.

 Anal fistulae almost always require surgical treatment.
 If left untreated they can become infected.
 There are several types of surgery that can be performed to treat anal fistulae, each having benefits and risks.
 Some of the most notable risks of anal fistula surgery are possible scarring, bleeding, pain, difficultly urinating, involuntary flatulence, or bowel incontinence.

 Choosing the appropriate surgical procedure depends on the severity of the patient’s condition, the location of the fistula, and whether it is a single channel or multiple channels.
 Some of the most frequently performed surgeries for anal fistulae are: